 Kama are small sickles, used to harvest crops.
 Kamajustu, the art of using the sickles as a self-defense tool, is one of the hallmarks of kobudō.
 The many weapons bans throught history did not apply to kama, since they were required tooling for farmers.
-The effectiveness of the kama led the samurai to appropriate and modify it into a weapon of their own, the kusarigama (“chain-sickle”).
+The kama's effectiveness the samurai to appropriate and modify it into a weapon of their own, the kusarigama (“chain-sickle”).

-Historically, kama were wielded in pairs.
-This is because the most prevalent weapons of that era (i.e., the katana and various polearms) were two-handed weapons, which were vulnerable to Kūsankū movements.
-In general, one kama is used to block, parry, or trap an opponent’s weapons while the other kama makes a simultaneous counterattack.
+Kama are wielded in pairs, because two-handed weapons (i.e., the katana and various polearms) were the most prevalent throughout history, and these are vulnerable to Kūsankū movements.
+In general, one kama is used to block, parry, or trap an opponent’s weapon while the other kama makes a simultaneous counterattack.

-Do not using the crook of the kama to block an incoming weapon.
-Kama blades are made from relatively brittle high-carbon steels, they have short tangs, and they are secured with a few rivets or pins.
-The kama will break when struck in that way.
-Instead, all blocking techniques should be performed with the handles.
+Do not block with the blades.
+Kama blades are made from brittle high-carbon steels, with short tangs, and are secured with a few rivets or pins.
+The kama will break when the blade is struck directly.
+Instead, all blocks should be performed with their hardwood handles.

-The kama can also be spun into a retracted position, like the sai, using the shaft along the forearm to block, and the using the end of the handles for less-than-lethal strikes.
+The kama can also be spun into a retracted position, like the sai, using the shaft along the forearm to block, and using the handle's ends for less-than-lethal strikes.
 Be advised that elbow strikes from this retracted position become extremely lethal.

-Kama are dangerous; even an experienced user can incur serious or fatal injuries if their concentration were to waver.
+Kama are dangerous; even experienced users can incur serious or fatal injuries if their concentration were to waver.
 If a student is tired or distracted to any degree, they must stop kama training at once.
 For this reason, the kama are reserved for black belts.

-We will not make an in-depth or rigorous study of kamajutsu; we will only explain how the kama is used within Goshin-Jutsu Karatedō; that is, our system’s form for this weapon.
+We will not make an in-depth or rigorous study of kamajutsu; we will only explain how the kama is used within Goshin-Jutsu.
 Our weapons training serves as a supplement and teaching aid to our empty-hands training, and it primarily consists of practicing the and analyzing the bunkai for the following kata:

 For more information on kamajutsu, please consult Fumio Demura's Karate Weapons of Self-Defense: The Complete Edition.
 Alternately, you can get an electronic copy of his earlier book, Kama: Karate Weapon of Self-Defense.
-(Avoid looking for used print copies of this book; they are rare, and internet searches will just bring up thousands of different Kama Sutra translations.)
+(Avoid looking for used print copies of this book.
+They are extremely rare, and internet searches will return thousands of different Kama Sutra translations.)
 Kama: Weapon Art of Okinawa, by Toshishiro Obata is also a useful reference.
 (Though this might seem like a cop-out, no one can do a decent job of teaching kamajutsu without blatantly plagiarizing these books.)

 Tips on selecting kama

 Kama are a standard item in martial arts supply stores, websites, and catalogs.
-However, most of these kama are stage props without an edge, and/or they have that “mall ninja” aesthetic that empties wallets and destroys personal credibility.
+However, most of these kama are stage props with blunt edges and/or that “mall ninja” aesthetic which empties wallets and destroys personal credibility.

-The best (and cheapest) option is to order kama from an Asian garden store.
+The best (and cheapest) option is to order your kama from an Asian garden store.
 While that sounds bizarre, the internet makes it easy; use "kama sickle" as your search term.
-Real kama are irresponsibly sharp; they are intrinsically dangerous.
-It is best to buy two sets, and remove the edge from one set with a file or grinder.
-This way, you can safely train with practice weapons that are, in every way, like real weapons.
+Be aware that real kama are irresponsibly sharp, and intrinsically dangerous.
+You should buy two sets, and remove the edge from one set with a file or grinder.
+This way, you can train with safer practice weapons that model your real weapons in every way.